Magazine

 Is that how the business began?

 "Yes, it was a mix of miracles, hard work, and divine help," Miriam admits.
-"Our first client trusted me to create an *ark* curtain even though I had no portfolio, but gaining subsequent clients required effort."
-They advertised in synagogue bulletins and traveled to sell at home shows.
+"Our first client trusted me to create an ark curtain even though I had no portfolio, but gaining additional clients required effort."
+They advertised in synagogue bulletins and traveled to sell their work at home shows.

 (Photo: Dudi Lazar)